deepskies/DeepLensSBI/README.md

 pip install --user -r "requirements.txt"
 ```

+3. Create the training set data, or download the datasets used in this work from [Zenodo](https://zenodo.org/records/13961234).
+By default the script will look for those files in the folder "SBI_dataset".

-3. To train a NPE model, run
+4. To train a NPE model, run
 ```
 python src/sbi_runner.py --num_params --hidden_features --num_transforms --out_features --seed
 ```